(photo credit: Mark Zelinski)

-Christine McDonnell is the author of ten books for children: picture books, chapter books, middle grade and young adult novels.
+Christine McDonnell is the author of twelve books for children: picture books, chapter books, middle grade, and young adult novels.

 A reviewer and critic of children’s books, she has written for School Library Journal, The Horn Book Magazine and The Christian Science Monitor.
 Her column, “New Voices, New Visions,” appeared in The Horn Book Magazine.